-The Adrenal Stress Index can be helpful for people experiencing:
+Our Adrenal Stress Index can be helpful if you experience:

 - Chronic stress and stress-related health conditions

 - Anxiety or depression

 - Poor memory or difficulty retaining information

 - Saliva is the best method for measuring free, active levels of cortisol